finopsfoundation/framework/_resources/project--sustainability.md

 framework-capabilities:

 ---
-# An Introduction to Digital Sustainability and Its Intersection with FinOps
+# Digital Sustainability and Its Intersection with FinOps

+*FinOps and GreenOps mutually support each other through a similar approach to conscientious and responsibility technology usage that enables workload efficiency and sustainability.
+If you are doing one of these - you are amplifying the other.*

 ## Abstract

-The sustainability Working Group (WG) has been set up to bring clarity to FinOps practitioners around the subject of digital sustainability and running applications in the cloud with zero carbon emission.
+The Sustainability Working Group (WG) builds knowledge and understanding to bring clarity to FinOps practitioners around the subject of digital sustainability and running applications in the cloud with zero carbon emission.

-Our objective is to help practitioners understand how they can positively contribute to their organizations drive to reduce digital carbon footprint and accelerate their path to net-zero.
+**Our objective:** Help practitioners understand how they can positively contribute to their organizations drive to reduce digital carbon footprint and accelerate their path to net-zero.

 The output of this working group will be delivered through a series of focused 4-8 week sprints undertaken by group members with input from subject matter experts (SMEs) both inside and outside the foundation.
 This WG Project will enable FinOps practitioners to understand the environmental impact of Cloud resource usage decisions and to make better informed decisions around the tradeoffs.
 It will allow practitioners to advocate for sustainability using specific processes, tools and frameworks.

 ## Sprint 0 Deliverables (August 2022)
 Sprint 0 was seen as the initial “baseline”, with a core objective of defining the group structure, vision and direction and to establish a way of working productively with a core team of part-time contributors from across the foundation.